 Mountain Bike Helmets

 Protection is probably the first thing you look for in a helmet, especially if you are a regular on knobby and gnarly trails.
-While maybe a bit heavier than other styles, the additional coverage, and durability found in a helmet made specifically for mountain biking is worth it to many riders.
+While maybe a bit heavier than other styles, the additional coverage, and durability found in a top-rated mountain bike helmet is essential.

 Giro Manifest Spherical